sinjinablueshirt/reverb_backend/context/design/concepts/MusicTagging/implementation.md/steps/response.2612c57a.md

    */
   private createPrompt(registry: Registry): string {
     const existingTagsSection = registry.tags.length > 0
-      ? `The resource already has the following tags: ${
+      ? `The resource already has the following tags: ${registry.tags.join(', ')}.
-        registry.tags.join(", ")
-      }.
         DO NOT OUTPUT ANY OF THESE TAGS IN YOUR RESPONSE.
-DO NOT OUTPUT ANY TAGS THAT ARE CLOSELY RELATED TO THESE TAGS\n` : "The resource currently has no tags.\n";
+DO NOT OUTPUT ANY TAGS THAT ARE CLOSELY RELATED TO THESE TAGS\n` : 'The resource currently has no tags.\n';
     const criticalRequirements = [
       `1.
 Each tag must be no more than 2 words, but should primarily be one word.
 ONLY USE 2 WORD TAGS IF NECESSARY.
         Examples of good 2 word tags include:
         "major chord", "minor chord", "time signature", "counter melody", "perfect cadence", "relative minor", "parallel movement".
         Examples of bad 2 word tags include:
-        "music theory", "music composition", "piano voicing" (use "voicing" instead), "guitar technique" (use "guitar" and/or "technique" instead), "string instruments" (use "strings" instead), "wind instruments" (use "winds" instead), "brass instruments" (use "brass" instead), "percussion instruments" (use "percussion" instead), "musical instruments" (use "instruments" instead), "music history", "music appreciation", "music education", "music performance", "music production", "music technology", "music business", "music industry", "music therapy", "music psychology", "music sociology", "music philosophy", "music aesthetics", "music criticism", "music journalism", "musicology".`, "2.
-Tags should be relevant and specific to the description of the resource such that they summarize it concisely without repeating exactly what is contained.", '3.
-Avoid overly generic tags like "miscellaneous" or "general".', "4.
-Do not include any tags that are already present in the resource's tag set.", "5.
-Ensure that the tags are appropriate and non-offensive.", "6.
-Tags should have a more positive than negative connotation.", "7.
-Limit the total number of suggested tags to a maximum of 4, but you may make less", "8.
-If you cannot think of any more constructive tags to suggest, you should return fewer than 4 tags.", "9.
+        "music theory", "music composition", "piano voicing" (use "voicing" instead), "guitar technique" (use "guitar" and/or "technique" instead), "string instruments" (use "strings" instead), "wind instruments" (use "winds" instead), "brass instruments" (use "brass" instead), "percussion instruments" (use "percussion" instead), "musical instruments" (use "instruments" instead), "music history", "music appreciation", "music education", "music performance", "music production", "music technology", "music business", "music industry", "music therapy", "music psychology", "music sociology", "music philosophy", "music aesthetics", "music criticism", "music journalism", "musicology".`, '2.
+Tags should be relevant and specific to the description of the resource such that they summarize it concisely without repeating exactly what is contained.', '3.
+Avoid overly generic tags like "miscellaneous" or "general".', '4.
+Do not include any tags that are already present in the resource\'s tag set.', '5.
+Ensure that the tags are appropriate and non-offensive.', '6.
+Tags should have a more positive than negative connotation.', '7.
+Limit the total number of suggested tags to a maximum of 4, but you may make less', '8.
+If you cannot think of any more constructive tags to suggest, you should return fewer than 4 tags.', '9.
 You should return at least 1 tag when at all possible.
-The only times you should return 0 tags is when the description is completely unrelated to music or contains no useful information about music.", "10.
-Fewer, more precise tags are preferred over more numerous, loosely related ones.", "11.
-Do not include tags that are very closely related to each other", "12.
-Do not make up tags that aren't related to the description of the resource", ];
+The only times you should return 0 tags is when the description is completely unrelated to music or contains no useful information about music.', '10.
+Fewer, more precise tags are preferred over more numerous, loosely related ones.', '11.
+Do not include tags that are very closely related to each other', '12.
+Do not make up tags that aren\'t related to the description of the resource', ];
     const resourceDescription = registry.description;
-    const prompt = `
+    const prompt =
+      `
         You are a helpful AI assistant in the role of a skilled musical teacher who wants to create tags to categorize the descriptions of resources you are given.
         Given the description of an resource, generate a list of concise, relevant tags that accurately summarize its content.